Mludkey/GitClass/Instructions.md

 2. Create a .gitignore file that prevents Git from including this instructions file.
 Add any other exclusions you wish.
+ --test to see if status finds this entry

 ## Part 2.
 Adding some content